Erlangen Program at Large-1: Geometry of Invariants: Introduction

-\begin{Remark} Introducing parabolic objects on a common ground with elliptic and hyperbolic ones we should warn against some common prejudices suggested by picture~\eqref{eq:eph-class}: \begin{enumerate}\itemsep=0pt \item The parabolic case is unimportant (has ``zero measure'') in comparison to the elliptic and hyperbolic ones.
-As we shall see (e.g.\ Remarks~\ref{re:par-more-cayley} and~\ref{re:focal-lenght}.\ref{it:more-lengths}) some geometrical features are richer in parabolic case. \item The parabolic case is a limiting situation (a contraction) or an intermediate position between the elliptic and hyperbolic ones: all properties of the former can be guessed or obtained as a limit or an average from the latter two.
-Particularly this point of view is implicitly supposed in~\cite{LavrentShabat77}.
-Although there are few conf\/irmations of this (e.g.\ \mbox{Fig.~\ref{fig:unit-disks}(\(E\))--(\(H\)))}, we shall see (e.g.\ Remark~\ref{re:par-is-not-limit}) that some properties of the parabolic case cannot be straightforwardly guessed from a combination of the elliptic and hyperbolic cases. \item All three EPH cases are even less disjoint than it is usually thought.
+Although there are few confirmations of this (e.g. Fig.~\ref{fig:unit-disks}(\(E\))--(\(H\))), we shall see (e.g. Remark~\ref{re:par-is-not-limit}) that some properties of the parabolic case cannot be straightforwardly guessed from a combination of the elliptic and hyperbolic cases. \item All three EPH cases are even less disjoint than it is usually thought.
 For example, there are meaningful notions of \emph{centre of a parabola}~\eqref{de:center-first} or \emph{focus of a circle}~\eqref{eq:def-focus}. \item A (co-)invariant geometry is believed to be ``coordinate free'' which sometimes is pushed to an absolute mantra.
-However our study within the Erlangen program framework reveals two useful notions (Def\/initions~\ref{de:center-first} and~\eqref{eq:def-focus}) mentioned above which are def\/ined by coordinate expressions and look very ``non-invariant'' on the f\/irst glance. \end{enumerate} \end{Remark}
+However our study within the Erlangen program framework reveals two useful notions (Defn.~\ref{de:center-first} and ~\eqref{eq:def-focus}) mentioned above which are defined by coordinate expressions and look very ``non-invariant'' on the first glance. \end{enumerate} \end{remark}

-An amazing aspect of this topic is a transparent similarity between all three EPH cases which is combined with some non-trivial exceptions like \emph{non-invariance} of the upper half-plane in the hyperbolic case (Subsection~\ref{sec:invar-upper-half}) or \emph{non-symmetric} length and orthogonality in the parabolic case (Lemma~\ref{lem:orthogonal1}.\ref{item:par-orthogon}).
+An amazing aspect of this topic is a transparent similarity between all three EPH cases which is combined with some non-trivial exceptions like \emph{non-invariance} of the upper half-plane in the hyperbolic case (subsection~\ref{sec:invar-upper-half}) or \emph{non-symmetric} length and orthogonality in the parabolic case (Lemma~\ref{lem:orthogonal1}.\ref{item:par-orthogon}).
 The elliptic case seems to be free from any such irregularities only because it is the standard model by which the others are judged.